httpwg/http-extensions/draft-ietf-httpbis-priority.md

 those coming from others.

 It is sometimes beneficial for the server running behind an intermediary to obey Priority header field values.
 As an example, a resource-constrained server might defer the transmission of software update files that have the background urgency level (7).
-However, in the worst case, the asymmetry between the priority declared by multiple clients might cause responses going to one user agent to be delayed totally after those going to another.
+However, in the worst case, the asymmetry between the priority declared by multiple clients might cause all responses going to one user agent to be delayed until all responses going to another user agent have been sent.

 In order to mitigate this fairness problem, a server could use knowledge about the intermediary as another input in its prioritization decisions.
 For